geoserver/geoserver/doc/en/user/source/advanced/wmsdecoration.rst

      - the size of the font to use
    * - ``transparent``
      - if set to true, the background and border won't be painted (false by default)
+   * - ``measurement-system"``
+     - can be set to "metric" to only show metric units, "imperial" to only show imperial units, or "both" to show both of them (default)

 The **legend** decoration (``type="legend"``) overlays a graphic containing legends for the layers in the map.